agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 4.md

-Of course, Vipin.
-Let's dive into the **Statement of Cash Flows**.
-This is arguably one of the most important statements for analysts because it cuts through all the accounting estimates and accruals to show the real cash movements.
-A company can show a profit on its income statement, but if it isn't generating cash, it will not survive.

 ### **Reading 4: Analyzing Statements of Cash Flows I**

 The Statement of Cash Flows (SCF) explains the change in a company's cash balance from the beginning to the end of a period by categorizing all cash transactions into three buckets: Operating, Investing, and Financing.